 Hypothesized outcomes of this research also include a better understanding of the emergent behavior of the systems within the electronic commerce model.
 The application of the autopoietic and complexity theories to these virtual systems can be positively related to organizational success that comes from the networked combinations of freely acting agents.
 Competitive advantages can be maximized and organizational missions can be achieved though an understanding and application of complexity and autopoietic theories.

 Nelson, Anne and Nelson, William H. M. III, "Recognizing the Importance of an Understanding of Autopoietic and Complexity Theories Within the Electronic Commerce Model for Competitive Advantage" (2001).
-ICEB 2001 Proceedings.
+ICEB 2001 Proceedings (Hong Kong, SAR China).
 47.